Albert Brudzewski: Depart to Vilnius

+Views and contributions

+On Averroes

-Albert of Brudzewo or Albert Brudzewski was seen as influential and persuasive astronomer, a fictionalist, and an opponent of Averroes.
+Brudzewski was seen as influential and persuasive astronomer, a fictionalist, and an opponent of Middle Ages Andalusian scholar Averroes (Ibn Rushd).
 Averroes disagreed with the majority of the astronomer Ptolemy's work.
-He believed that Ptolemy's devices and principles disobeyed the fundamental principles and basic consequences of Aristotle's physics.
+He believed that Ptolemy's devices and principles disobeyed the fundamental principles and basic consequences of Aristotelian physics.
 Averroes worked to replace the Ptolemaic astronomical system with a novel system that was similar to a system created by Eudoxus.
 Albert Brudzewski disagreed and criticized Averroes immediately.
 The major dispute was the figuring out the number of celestial orbs or spheres that lay in the heavens.
 Averroes refused to believe that there was a ninth sphere in the heavens.
 He believed that the creation of all celestial beings had to arise from the stars, but the ninth sphere did not possess any stars, so this could not be true.
 Albert Brudzewski argued with this and said that the heavens possessed more than ten spheres.
 He believed that the Sun itself had three spheres and the planets had their own as well.

-To make sense and clarify to his followers, Brudzewski said that the terms ‘orb’ or ‘sphere’ had three meanings of interpretation.
+To make sense and clarify to his followers, Brudzewski said that the terms 'orb' or 'sphere' had three meanings of interpretation.
 The first meaning could be the whole entire heavens was designated into a single object which was the orb or sphere.
 This object was not separate from the whole heavens yet it could exist by itself.
-The second meaning he paralleled it to the sphere or orb from George Peurbach's Theoricae novae planetarum although it was unconventional, it still existed in the heavens.
+The second meaning he paralleled it to the sphere or orb from Peurbach's Theoricae novae planetarum although it was unconventional, it still existed in the heavens.
 The third meaning or clarification of orb was an orb that was aligned with the Earth.
 The third meaning was actually a collection of orbs that was crucial to the motion of a planet.